junkeun-yi/285-project/README.md

+# For up-to-date code, please see the 'oldrepo' branch.

-# Curiously Learning Task-Specific Skills via Distillation
+#Curiously Learning Task-Specific Skills via Distillation

 This repository demonstrates an implementation of Rusu's [policy distillation](https://arxiv.org/abs/1511.06295) to improve the quality of students by using Pathak's [curiosity](https://arxiv.org/abs/1705.05363) during distillation.